Kick (2014 film): Plot

 Devi's true intentions and good deeds are revealed by his father Ratan Lal in a flashback.
 He tells Shaina that Devi is committing robberies to help poor children who are battling diseases.
 Devi saved a girl, Jhumki after reading a letter in the hands of her dead parents, and got the most powerful kick when she smiled at him.
 When Dr. Verma told him that several such children are battling diseases, he decided to save them by robbing to get money for their treatments, knowing that it will give a lot of Kick.
 Back in the present, Himanshu tracks Devi down to a bar in Delhi and warns him he will be killed if he robs again, but Devi says he will rob a huge party fund on 14 November.
-He dares Himanshu to kill him on the 14th, otherwise, Devi will be standing in front of him on 15 November and he won't be able to do anything.
+He dares Himanshu to kill him on the 14th, otherwise, Devi will be standing in front of him on 15 November and he will not be able to do anything.

 On 14 November, after fighting Shiv's henchmen and robbing the money, Devi kills him.
 Himanshu is set up with officers to shoot Devi, but several kids block his shot.
 Himanshu realizes the robberies were for the kids after a teacher informs him that the children are going to pray for their saviour and its Children's Day today.
 On 15 November, Devi joins the police force.
 He arrives at the police station and stands in front of Himanshu, who is unable to do anything about the situation, therefore completing his challenge.
 Himanshu is taken off of the case and it is given to Devi, who is now a police officer.
 Devi then thanks Himanshu, saying that he was never against him, but he is against the corrupt system.

 Production

 Development

 Producer Sajid Nadiadwala initially signed A. R. Murugadoss as the director, but he was replaced by Shirish Kunder after Murugadoss was unable to direct the film.
 Apart from Ileana D'Cruz, who starred in the original 2009 film of the same name, Deepika Padukone, Anushka Sharma, Sonakshi Sinha, Priyanka Chopra, and Angela Jonsson were considered for the female lead.
 After much discussions, Jacqueline Fernandez was signed on to act in the film.
 US-based Abhijat Joshi, who had written the scripts for Munna Bhai M.B.B.S. and Lage Raho Munnabhai was approached to write the script in 2009.
-Nadiawala wanted the script to be prepared during the release of 3 Idiots, when Joshi had come back to India.
+Nadiadwala wanted the script to be prepared during the release of 3 Idiots, when Joshi had come back to India.
 Chetan Bhagat eventually wrote the script for the film which is based on Vakkantham Vamsi's script.